GentleHum/GentleExtensions/README.md

 # GentleExtensions
-Common Extenstions used in my apps.
+Common Extensions used in my apps.